YadlaMani/sol-check/README.md

 # Sol-Check

-Sol-Check is a Visual Studio Code extension designed to enhance your Solidity development workflow.
-It provides real-time linting, syntax highlighting, and code analysis for Solidity smart contracts, helping you write secure and efficient code.

-## Features

-- **Real-time Linting:** Instantly detects errors and warnings in your Solidity code.
-- **Syntax Highlighting:** Improved readability with advanced syntax highlighting.
-- **Code Analysis:** Identifies potential security vulnerabilities and best practice violations.
-- **Quick Fixes:** Offers suggestions and quick fixes for common issues.
-- **Seamless Integration:** Works out-of-the-box with your existing Solidity projects.
+**Sol-Check** is a Visual Studio Code extension that supercharges your Solana development workflow.
+Instantly view transaction details and token mint information directly in your editor—no need to open Solscan or other explorers.
+Whether you're debugging, auditing, or building dApps, Sol-Check helps you get real-time insights into Solana transactions and tokens, right inside VS Code.

+---

 ## Installation